-Strategic documents reflecting National Innovation Strategies (NIS) have been already highlighted in Science and Technology Country Report Country - D6 Bosnia&Herzegovina (see.science.eu).
-To indicate several key documents, which have been formulated in order to set up the framework for innovation and technology development:
+Strategic documents reflecting National Innovation Strategies (NIS) have been already highlighted in Science and Technology Country Report - D6 Bosnia and Herzegovina (e.g. Education Reform Strategy 'A Message to the People of Bosnia and Herzegovina; Policy, Strategy and Action Plan of the Information Society of Bosnia and Herzegovina for the period 2004 - 2010 etc.).
+Further key documents, which have been formulated in order to set up the framework for innovation and technology development are indicated below: